dagvonkr/WorkTogether/ReadMe.md

 		git pull upstream master

-- To push your changes to the upstream master do the following.
+- To prepare for a pull request do the following.

-		git add . or * or filename
+	1. Push your changes to your forks origin master.

-        git commit -m YOUR MESSAGE
+			git add (.
+OR * OR filename) - if you want to know exactly what these do google it git commit -m YOUR MESSAGE
 			git push origin master

    	Now your fork has the changes you made on your machine.

-- To get the changes you made to your fork to the Upstream Master submit a pull request from your fork.
-The organizations admin will then have to approve your pull request.
+    2. Submit a pull request from your fork.
+Then, whoever is administrating the repository for the organization can approve the pull request.
+This will update the upstream master incorporating your forks code.

 - Everytime a new pull request is merged to the upstream master everybody on the team should update their forks.
 Run the following command.

 		git pull upstream master

 - That's it, you should now be able to work as a team.
 Good luck and may you have fewer merge conflicts.